Skip to contents

 plot(eSDM_model$RasterPredictions)

-We can view some of the results for the model, it is OK, but would benefit from using only a subset of the bioclim predictors to allow for eDist sampling upstream.
-It is a bit too generous with classifying areas as being possible suitable habitat.
-While this model would be unsuitable for applications, certain CRAN and Github checks make it difficult to improve upon as an example.
+We can view some of the model results; they are OK, but would benefit from using only a subset of the bioclim predictors to allow for eDist sampling upstream.
+It is a bit too generous in classifying areas as being possibly suitable habitat.
+While this model would be unsuitable for applications, certain CRAN and GitHub checks make it difficult to improve upon as an example.

-Using the beta-coefficients from the model we will rescale both the current and future climate scenarios rasters.
-This will happen internally in the next function, but it is good to see the different between the current and future scenarios to have an idea of expectations for the final results.
+Using the beta coefficients from the model, we will rescale both the current and future climate scenario rasters.
+This will happen internally in the next function, but it is good to see the difference between the current and future scenarios to have an idea of expectations for the final results.

 bio_current_rs <- RescaleRasters(